 Pericardial cysts may resemble a cardiac tumor or pericardial effusion on chest x-ray.
 They are usually asymptomatic, although some cause compressive symptoms (eg, chest pain, dyspnea, cough).

 Sarcoma is the most common malignant cardiac tumor.
 Sarcomas affect mainly middle-aged adults (mean, 44 years).
 Almost 40% are angiosarcomas, most of which originate in the right atrium and involve the pericardium, causing right ventricular inflow tract obstruction, pericardial tamponade, and lung metastasis.
-Other types include undifferentiated sarcoma (25%), malignant fibrous histiocytoma, leiomyosarcoma, fibrosarcoma, rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
+Other types include undifferentiated sarcoma, malignant fibrous histiocytoma, leiomyosarcoma, fibrosarcoma, rhabdomyosarcoma Rhabdomyosarcoma Rhabdomyosarcoma is a cancer arising from embryonal mesenchymal cells that have potential to differentiate into skeletal muscle cells.
 It can arise from almost any type of muscle tissue in any... read more , liposarcoma, and osteosarcoma; these types are more likely to originate in the left atrium, causing mitral valve obstruction and heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
 Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more .